 Always look for a service provider that can vouch for complete data security on behalf of their company and all their associates.

 There are two main ways to deliver interpretation services; in-person and remote.
-In-person medical interpretation requires the interpreter to be present on-site, whereas remote medical interpretation can take place via a phone call or through video conferencing.
-Although in-person interpretation is always preferable, we’ve seen many instances and some very recent ones during the COVID19 pandemic where it is practically impossible for patients to be in contact with more people than necessary.
+In-person medical interpretation requires the interpreter to be present on-site, whereas remote medical interpretation can take place via phone or video conferencing.
+Although in-person interpretation is always preferable, we’ve seen many instances and some very recent ones during the COVID-19 pandemic where it is practically impossible for patients to be in contact with more people than necessary.

 The ideal service provider should offer both types of interpretation services and help you make an appropriate choice.

-There are 6 modes or ways in which an interpretation service can be carried out.
+There are six modes or ways an interpretation service can be carried out.
 Some modes require special skills or fluency in multiple languages.
 A good interpretation service partner will have a team of experts that can adapt to any mode of interpretation.
-Here are the 3 commonly used modes for medical interpretation that you should ensure your language partner specializes in:
+Here are the 3 commonly used modes for medical interpretation that you should ensure your language partner specialises in:

-Certain modes such as simultaneous interpretation require a considerable amount of hardware for carrying out the service.
+Certain modes, such as simultaneous interpretation, require considerable hardware for carrying out the service.